briangu33/WorkApp/README.md

 # WorkApp
 This is a command line productivity tool for managing tasks.
-It was written in 12 hours for [Alex Zhu](https://github.com/zhukeepa)'s Alphasheets coding challenge (instructions reproduced below with permission).
+It was written in about 12 hours for [Alex Zhu](https://github.com/zhukeepa)'s Alphasheets coding challenge (instructions reproduced below with permission).

 To run: